zongcai66/G10_currency_risk_for_Swiss_residents/README.md

 ├── Makefile           <- Makefile with convenience commands like `make data` or `make train` ├── README.md          <- The top-level README for developers using this project.
 ├── data
-│   ├── external       <- Data from third party sources.
-│   ├── interim        <- Intermediate data that has been transformed.
+│   ├── transformed    <- Intermediate data that has been transformed.
-│   ├── processed      <- The final, canonical data sets for modeling.
+│   ├── modeling_data  <- The final, canonical data sets for modeling.
 │   └── raw            <- The original, immutable data dump.
 │
 ├── docs               <- A default mkdocs project; see www.mkdocs.org for details